Techbanerg/Devops/README.md

 + Continuous deployment is the ultimate goal of software development companies.
 Your company’s development and IT teams must properly prepare to tackle implementing continuous deployment.
 Production-ready environments and appropriate practices must be put in place to make sure the live environment is up to par.

 + In continuous deployment, codes are run and maintained in a simulated environment, ensuring that the ultimate quality is taken into consideration.
 Real-time monitoring of the live environment is also a requirement to keep track of any arising issues and resolve them quickly.

++ The key benefits of this are similar to those of CDE.
+However, there are also others that should be mentioned.

+    - __Morphed Migration__
+    The product gets built iteratively in production and more or less morphs from one version to the next.
+This approach substantially reduces the anxiety that customers have when they are given a whole new version of the software that they now have to learn.
+    Enhanced Delivery Velocity
+    Gone are the days of creating code and lobbing it over the fence to builders, who then bounce it to the testers and so on.
+With continuous deployment, the developer can check code and get a pass/fail notification within minutes.
+If an issue is detected, they can resolve it and have the new version submitted and into production within a few minutes.
+If no issues are detected, the new code is moved automatically into production.
+    - __Shift Left__
+    When a developer checks in code, the automated processes take the code and move it through the entire lifecycle and if it passes each gate, it gets deployed directly to production.
+This provides the developer with nearly immediate feedback regarding if a code segment has a defect or not.
+If an issue is detected in the automated tests, the developer is notified and can resolve the issue immediately.
+    - __Expedited Tests__
+    Testing has traditionally been a bottleneck in the development lifecycle.
+However, with CD, automated tests can be set up throughout the value stream to be as thorough as needed.
+This means the testing can be set up at the appropriate stages to address the progression of the code throughout the lifecycle.
+This can include automated unit tests, integration tests, regression tests, performance tests, and so forth.
+These can be set up and executed at their respective stations in the lifecycle providing a thorough testing framework to ensure quality.
+However, because the gate management and handoff from one state to the next are also fully automated, the progression of the code through the lifecycle occurs at light speed when compared to the legacy waterfall approach.
+    - __Real World Experimentation__
+    This model also allows for real-world experimentation, such as A/B testing, and allows for immediate consumer feedback.
+For example, if you need to change the location of a certain feature on a website, but you’re not sure of the best new location, you could make the change, monitor real-time customer usage, and make adjustments accordingly.